Home - About AR - Exams - Clubs - Posters

 The Wikipedia article.

-To speed Morse communications a set of standard statements and questions were published, some for aviation and shipping; and some more generally, these often used in Amateur radio.
+To speed Morse communications a set of standard statements and questions were published, some for aviation and shipping; and some more generally, and these are often used in Amateur radio.
 Many have come into formal or informal use in voice communications, and even in writing.
 The Wikipedia article: From top of page, or Amateur Radio use.

 Some additional procedural words and abbreviations are: